jonathanlocke/jonathanlocke.github.io/published/validation.md

     {
         Validator validator(ValidationType type);
     }

 *ValidationType* is an identifier that has associated sets of classes that should or should not be validated.
-The *Validator* returned from *Validatable* leverages the *Listener* interface from the [*KivaKit Broadcaster / Listener*](../published/broadcaster.md) mini-framework to provide integration with the rest of KivaKit.
+The *Validator* returned from *Validatable* leverages the *Listener* interface from the [*KivaKit messaging*](../published/broadcaster.md) mini-framework to provide integration with the rest of KivaKit.
 The *Validator.validate(Listener)* method performs validation, broadcasts any warnings or problems to its *Listener* argument, and returns true if validation discovered no problems.

     public interface Validator
     {